Naman-Singh-777/NVIDIA-Fundamentals-of-Deep-Learning_102317144/README.md

-# NVIDIA: Fundamentals of Deep Learning — Coursera Completion
+# NVIDIA: Fundamentals of Deep Learning: Coursera Completion

 This repository contains proof of completion for the NVIDIA Deep Learning course assigned as part of UCS761 Deep Learning coursework.